ProstoTkach/managment-boards/README.md

 2. **Add Cards**:
    - Select a board.
    - Click the "+" button in the respective column ("To Do," "In Progress," or "Done") to add a new card.
-   - Enter the title and description for the card, then confirm to add it to the column.

 3. **Edit or Delete Cards**:
    - Click on a card to open its details.